tagob/Mimosa_Energy/README.md

 Block 09: Defined the update_chart() and live_update() functions for real-time data updates.

 Feel free to copy and save this summary for your records.
-Let me know if there's anything else you need before you go! 🌿📊🚀
+Let me know if there's anything else you need before you